 Project CARS is not without its issues, and a plethora of minor but noticeable bugs have definitely dampened enthusiasm for what was one of the PC's most exciting racers.
 Still, it's one of the best racing packages on offer, with tons of rarely-seen racing series and UK circuits that set it apart from its competition.

 Project CARS is not just beautiful, but its vehicles and tracks are lovingly recreated and wonderfully diverse.
 You can drive classic F1 deathtraps around modern race courses, or take a LeMans car around the dazzling and under-utilized Watkins Glen race track (which rivals Spa for hilly grandeur).
 Or you can say to hell with all that noise and hop into a kart.
-Check our Project Cars review and nobody mention Project Cars 2.
+Just nobody mention Project Cars 2…

 The best PC arcade racers